 About me

 I am a second year Ph.D. student in the Allen School of Computer Science and Engineering at the University of Washington, advised by Yulia Tsvetkov.
-I do research in Natural Language Processing, and I'm particularly interested in using computational methods to model and potentially discover cognitive processes.
+I do research in Natural Language Processing and Cognitive Modeling, with a growing emphasis on applying AI to improve healthcare and wellness outcomes.

 Before grad school, I received my B.S. and M.S.E. at Johns Hopkins with majors in Computer Science, Cognitive Science (linguistics focus), and Applied Mathematics (statistics focus).
 I worked as a research assistant at the Center for Language and Speech Processing advised by Philipp Koehn and Kenton Murray.